 There are some exceptions to this; so you may be eligible if:

-- Both parents are employed but one or both parents is temporarily away from the workplace on parental, maternity or paternity leave
+- Both parents are employed but one or both parents are temporarily away from the workplace on parental, maternity or paternity leave

-- Both parents are employed but one or both parents is temporarily away from the workplace on adoption leave
+- Both parents are employed but one or both parents are temporarily away from the workplace on adoption leave

-- Both parents are employed but one or both parents is temporarily away from the workplace on statutory sick pay
+- Both parents are employed but one or both parents are temporarily away from the workplace on statutory sick pay

 - One parent is employed and one parent has substantial caring responsibilities based on specific benefits received for caring